fredericbonnet/helena/docs/src/helena-dialect/argspecs.spec.md

 argspec ?name? specs
 ```

-The `argspec` command defines a new command that will parse a list of
+The `argspec` command creates a new command that will parse a list of
 arguments according to a given _argument specification_ (abbreviated
 _"argspec"_).